 - Mylan and Sandoz settled without a trial.
-Sandoz withdrew all challenges and became the distributor of the authorized generic products. - All cases against Par were resolved pursuant to a May 2018 settlement agreement between the Company, Indivior, and Par and certain of its affiliates. - Actavis was found to infringe Patent No. 8,603,514, or the '514 patent, and cannot enter the market until the expiration of the patent in 2024, and the United States Court of Appeals for the Third Circuit ("Federal Circuit") affirmed that ruling on July 12, 2019. - DRL and Alvogen were found not to infringe under a different claim construction analysis, and the Federal Circuit affirmed that ruling on July 12, 2019.
+Sandoz withdrew all challenges and became the distributor of the authorized generic products. - All cases against Par were resolved pursuant to a May 2018 settlement agreement between the Company, Indivior, and Par and certain of its affiliates - Actavis was found to infringe Patent No. 8,603,514, or the '514 patent, and cannot enter the market until the expiration of the patent in 2024, and the United States Court of Appeals for the Federal Circuit ("Federal Circuit") affirmed that ruling on July 12, 2019. - DRL and Alvogen were found not to infringe under a different claim construction analysis, and the Federal Circuit affirmed that ruling on July 12, 2019.
 Teva has agreed to be bound by all DRL adjudications.

 Subsequent to the above, all potential generic competitors without a settlement agreement were also sued for infringement of two additional new patents that contain new claims not adjudicated in the original Delaware District Court case against DRL and Alvogen.
 On July 12, 2019, the Federal Circuit affirmed the decisions from the previously decided cases.
 The remaining case against Actavis was dismissed in light of the infringement ruling above, which prevents Actavis from entering the market until 2024.
 The case(s) against the remaining defendants regarding the additional asserted patents have not been finally resolved.
 A Markman hearing in the cases against Dr. Reddy's and Alvogen which is pending in the United States District Court for the District of new Jersey (the "New Jersey District Court") was held on October 17, 2019.
 On November 5, 2019, District Judge McNulty of the New Jersey District Court issued a Markman opinion construing the disputed terms of the asserted patents.
-On January 9, 2020, the New Jersey District Court entered a stipulated order of non-infringement of one of the patents, Patent No. 9,931,305, or the '305 patent, based on the Federal Circuit's claim construction ruling, and we and Indivior preserved our rights to appeal the claim construction ruling.
-On November 19, 2019, Magistrate Judge Waldor of the New Jersey District Court issued an order granting DRL and Alvogen's requests to file amended answers to add antitrust counterclaims against us and Indivior.
-We and Indivior appealed the Magistrate Judge's decision to District Judge McNulty on December 4, 2019, and DRL and Alvogen opposed the appeal.
+On January 9, 2020, the New Jersey District Court entered a stipulated order of non-infringement of one of the patents, Patent No. 9,931,305, or the '305 patent, based on the Federal Circuit's claim construction ruling, and the Company and Indivior preserved available rights to appeal the claim construction ruling.
+On November 19, 2019, Magistrate Judge Waldor of the New Jersey District Court issued an order granting DRL and Alvogen's requests to file amended answers to add antitrust counterclaims against Aquestive and Indivior.
+Aquestive and Indivior appealed the Magistrate Judge's decision to District Judge McNulty on December 4, 2019, and DRL and Alvogen opposed the appeal.
 The parties are awaiting further action from the New Jersey District Court on the appeal.
-On January 17, 2020, we filed a motion to dismiss DRL's and Alvogen's antitrust counterclaims for failure to state a claim, and DRL and Alvogen opposed the motion.
+On January 17, 2020, the Company filed a motion to dismiss DRL's and Alvogen's antitrust counterclaims for failure to state a claim, and DRL and Alvogen opposed the motion.
 The parties are awaiting further action from the New Jersey District Court on the motion to dismiss.
+On June 3, 2020, the court issued an order setting a schedule for ongoing fact discovery, expert discovery, and dispositive motions.
+The schedule currently sets the close of fact discovery for October 20, 2020, with expert discovery continuing through the end of April 2021.
+The schedule also sets the deadline for filing dispositive motions for May 18, 2021.
 No trial date has been set in those cases.
-We are not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate, or range of estimates, of the possible outcomes or loss, if any, in this matter.
+Management is not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate, or range of estimates, of the possible outcome or loss, if any, in this matter.